-I’ve spent years writing textbooks, articles, and website copy where sticking to the script is key, so transitioning to writing novels has been an adjustment.
+I’ve spent decades writing textbooks, articles, and website copy where sticking to the script is key, so transitioning to writing novels has been an adjustment.
 While novels do have a certain structure, they have an ambiguity that can feel a bit overwhelming to me.
 In many ways, it’s similar to playing piano by ear, which is something I’m working on after relying on sheet music my whole life.

 Recently, I had a fascinating conversation with a voice teacher, a young woman who studied jazz and music theory in college.
 I mentioned my efforts to learn how to play by ear but confessed (and I had to laugh at myself) that I wanted detailed instructions on exactly how to do it.
 She laughed, too, and said she was always asking her professors how to improvise, but they couldn’t quite explain it in a way that clicked.
 One instructor used a river metaphor—essentially, music is a river, he told her, and you just have to jump in and let the current take you where it will.
 But like me, she struggled with the uncertainty.
 What do you mean, “jump in”?
 Where’s the structure?
 How do I know if I’m doing it right?